 Replace your couch

 When you don’t have the time or resources to overhaul your living room completely, it helps to update one or two things that will make a big impression.
 When you step into someone’s living room, one of the first things you notice is the couch.
 This much-used piece makes a big impression, not least because it is literally big.
-It’s also the centre of the living room in a sense, as it’s where you, your family, your guests—and maybe even your pet?—hang out.
+It’s also the center of the living room in a sense, as it’s where you, your family, your guests—and maybe even your pet?—hang out.
 Replacing or updating your couch is a good way to get bang for your buck in terms of a partial renovation project.

 The couch you choose will depend on your new sense of style.
 If you’re after a contemporary feel, a new couch might work, but if you’re feeling the retro vibes these days, consider a vintage piece.
 Take a stroll to your nearest antique collector.

 Understand how you have changed

-If you’re not feeling the décor in your home anymore, that’s probably because you’ve grown out of the style you favoured a few years ago.
+If you’re not feeling the décor in your home anymore, that’s probably because you’ve grown out of the style you favored a few years ago.
 You’re older, wiser, and may have changed in significant ways.
 Rather than feeling annoyed that your décor doesn’t look cool anymore, take the opportunity to celebrate this as a sign that you have grown as a person, and are starting to home your personal style.
 While you may have to make gradual changes to your home, take comfort in the fact that you’re working towards a space that is more “you” than it has ever been.